RobinL/uk_address_matcher/readme.md

 )
 ```

-Initial tests suggest you can match ~ 500 addresses per second on a laptop.
+Initial tests suggest you can match ~ 1,000 addresses per second against a list of 30 million addresses on a laptop.

 Refer to [the example](example.py), which has detailed comments, for how to match your data.